 “Compression of the spinal cord and traction on the brain stem may give rise to symptoms and findings which tax one’s diagnostic and prognostic ability.
-Such injuries may be responsible for many of the so called psychoneurotic symptoms such as dysphasias, difficulty in concentrating and remembering, loss of balance, tinnitis, transient deafness, dysphagia, restlessness, nervousness, depression, insomnia and vague pains and parathesias of the lower extremities.”
+Such injuries may be responsible for many of the so-called psychoneurotic symptoms such as dysphasia, difficulty in concentrating and remembering, loss of balance, tinnitus, transient deafness, dysphagia, restlessness, nervousness, depression, insomnia, and vague pains and paraesthesias of the lower extremities.”

 – Ruth Jackson, M.D., Vol. 24 of Clinical Orthopedics